2020 Weekly Storytimes for Children

 December 17, 2020: No book.
 Yankee Swap and pick books for next year.

 Equipment we have that you can borrow

-We have a Kindle Touch, Nook Color, and a Kobo eBook reader, as well a Sansa Fuze MP3 player and an iPod to try out downloadable audiobooks, a Kill a watt that lets you find out how much electricity your appliances are using, and a VCR/DVD player.
+A Telescope, we lend a Telescope (for one week).
+We also have a Kindle Touch and Fire, Nook Color, and a Kobo eBook reader, as well a Sansa Fuze MP3 player and an iPod to try out downloadable audiobooks and/or ebooks, and 3 Kill a watts that let you find out how much electricity your appliances are using.
 Most are set at the same 3 week loan period you get for most of our other materials.
-We have two laptops, a chromebook, an iPad, and a SmartBoard (coming soon!) that you can use IN THE LIBRARY, with a library card.
+We have two laptops, a chromebook, and an iPad, that you can use IN THE LIBRARY, with a library card.

 For those who are homebound, we offer book delivery service.
 Just call the library and let us know what you want.
-There is a program through the state for free mail delivery as well, and now a new program allowing handicapped individuals free downloadable audiobooks.
+There is a program through the state for free mail delivery as well, and now a new program allowing handicapped individuals free downloadable audiobooks (in addition to NHDB, which are free with your library card downloadable audios and ebooks).
 Call us for more information at 603-863-2172.

 To receive announcements of programs and new books via e-mail send a request to email@example.com.